WSU-ACM/hackathon-site/README.md

 ***Bonus:***
 If you've downloaded the source for the
-[api server](https://github.com/WSU-ACM/hackathon-api-server) you can have Node directly link into it so you don't continually have to be pushing code around.
+[api server](https://github.com/WSU-ACM/hackathon-api-server) you can have npm directly link into it so you don't continually have to be pushing code around.
-To do this run the following in the directory of the hackathon-api-server source
+To do this, run the following in the directory of the hackathon-api-server source
 ```
 sudo npm link
 ```